russellromney/target-snowflake--russellromney/README.md

-This code is forked from https://github.com/transferwise/pipelinewise-target-snowflake which is now a deprecated repo.
+This code is forked from https://github.com/transferwise/pipelinewise-target-snowflake which is now a deprecated repo as of August 2024.

 It has been modified to support the BATCH message type for jsonl-encoded, gzip-compressed BATCH messages.